Panissa (Ligurian chickpea bites)

 OF CHICKPEAS AND PANISSA

 Of course, it was also at this secret spot that I tried and fell in love with panissa.
 Panissa is nothing more than chickpea flour, water, and sea salt -- naturally (and unintentionally) gluten-free and vegan, as many Italian dishes are.
 It is also packed with protein and many essential vitamins and minerals, thanks to the chickpeas.
 In an ode to its roots, I love including the bright flavour of lemon and the warm notes of the region's typical herbs (marjoram, oregano, and thyme, to name a few).
 Although untraditional, it gives the panissa a true riviera feel.
 On that note, it must be said that over on the French riviera, there is a similar dish called panisse.
 In Tuscany, they have cecina and in Sicily, panelle.
 All of these are very similar in that they are made from chickpea flour, water, and sea salt, yet each have their characteristic way of being presented and their own culinary history.
 Panissa is usually served as a porridge or deep-fried, but I prefer to bake it.
 The result is a crunchy exterior with a smooth, creamy filling.
-The bite-size pieces are perfect for an aperitivo with friends, or a main dish for just a few.
+The bite-size pieces are perfect for an aperitivo or picnic with friends, or a main dish for just a few.

 PANISSA (LIGURIAN CHICKPEA BITES)